2022-2023 Museum of Art- Gallery Attendant

 AREAS OF RESPONSIBILITY AND DUTIES

-- Perform other duties as requested.
+6. Perform other duties as requested

-- Must have work-study grant of no less than $1,500.00 per year.
+1. Must have a work-study grant of no less than $1,500.00 per year.

-- Responsible, mature, and self-directed college student with good communication skills.
+2. Responsible, mature, and self-directed college student with good communication skills.

 The Museum of Art Fellowship Description

 The Museum of Art Fellowship provides students hands-on professional experience in an academic museum on the flagship campus of the University of New Hampshire.
-Fellowship students will gain practical experience is five core areas of study:
+Fellowship students will gain practical experience in five core areas of study:

 Responsibilities may include: